Infinite rate symbiotic branching on the real line: The tired frogs model: Introduction

 Hence, we can use $W$ to define

 With this $\tau$ at hand, we can define $(X^1,X^2)$ as described above and get a solution of MP$_0$ even if $\int_0^\infty \theta_sds<\infty$.

 An alternative point of view is the Markov structure of the process and we could construct $\tau$ in a more ``adapted'' fashion which will be useful if we pass to models with many colonies.
-Note that if $X^2_t>0$, then it jumps to $0$ at rate $\theta_t/X^2_t$ due to the martingale property of $X^2$.
+Note that if $X^2_t>0$, then it increases with derivative $\theta_t\geq0$ until it jumps down to $0$.
+Very loosely speaking, the expectation of $X^2_t$ increases in the time interval $dt$ by $\theta_tdt$ due to the continuous growing and it decreases by $X^2_tdt$ times the jump rate.
+Hence, in order that $X^2$ be a martingale, the jump rate must be $\theta_t/X^2_t$.
 That is, the hazard rate of $\tau$ is $\theta_t/X^2_t$.
 Hence, we can define $\tau$ as the first time of a point of a Poisson process with the appropriate rate.
 We do so by letting $\CN(dt,dr)$ a Poisson point process on $\R_+^2$ with intensity measure

 Then we define the jump rate $\displaystyle I_t:=\frac{\theta_t}{X^2_t}\1_{\{X^2_t>0\}}$ and let

 If we define $W:=\int_0^\tau\theta_t\,dt$, then it is easy to check that \eqref{E1.05} holds if $\int_0^\infty\theta_t\,dt=\infty$.
 Finally, we define the martingale measure